Priyansh159/sign-language-recognition/README.md

 https://github.com/user-attachments/assets/4731742e-0d5c-4298-ab40-2826837ebd7d

 Disclamer: These keypoints are inserted by me!
 It is not linked to any official sign which are used commonly.
+Look at the Top line for the o/p.
+The lower ones are for finding the best probabilities.

 ## Screenshots
 <img width="716" alt="Screenshot 2024-12-01 at 8 14 38 PM" src="https://github.com/user-attachments/assets/f594a82e-bcd0-40bf-aa86-4de15bced1af" />